b-brankovics/UNIX-for-bio/doc/unix_basics.md

     cp chair* study_room
     cp chair* bathroom

-Now we have two chairs in the `living_room`, `study_room` and `bathroom`.
+Now we have three chairs in the `living_room`, `study_room` and `bathroom`.
 Oops, I guess we should remove the chair from the bathroom.

 ### `mv` - move (rename) files
 The `mv` command can move files from one location to another.
-This means you can move file from one folder to another or that you rename the file.
+This means you can move files from one folder to another or that you rename the file.
 Because both of these will change the path that leads to the file.